 AAJA-LA developed, abides by and enforces the following International Trivia Bowl Federation competition rules.

 Each team may have as many as 10 members.
 Once the competition begins, no substitutions are allowed.
 No one may sit at a team table except its 10 original designated players.
-Trivia Bowl XVI will have five rounds of 20 questions each: 1) current events; 2) more current events and history; 3) arts and entertainment; 4) science, geography and literature; 5) sports andCalifornia living.
+Trivia Bowl XVII will have five rounds of 15 questions each.
+The question categories are: 1) current events; 2) more current events and history; 3) arts and entertainment; 4) science, geography and literature; 5) sports andCalifornia living.

 David Ono, the emcee, will read aloud the questions.
 Sitting at their designated table, the members of each team work together to fill out the answer sheet.
 The emcee will read each question twice.
 Competitors are advised to write down the questions for their reference.

 The name of the team and its captain must be written on the answer sheet for each round.
 All answers must be legible and in English unless another language is specified.
 Answers must be written on the exact line corresponding to the number of the question.

 Only one answer per question will be accepted unless more than one answer is clearly requested.
 When multiple answers are requested, all must be correct for the team to obtain the point.
 When a person’s name is requested, last names are acceptable unless first and last are specified.
 Phonetic spelling is acceptable unless the correct spelling is specified.
 There are no partial points for an answer.
 Once the emcee has read the 15th and final question of each round, teams have two minutes to complete their answer sheets.
 Room monitors will collect the sheets from team captains and take them to the judicial bench.
 Once an answer sheet is submitted, no changes are allowed.

 After each round, the emcee will read aloud the questions and correct answers after game officials have collected the answer sheets.
 The judges will review and score the answer sheets during this time.
 Team scores and standings for each round will be posted on the scoreboard.